Mass Timber

 CLT House - Angelsea

 Emma Mitchell Architects designed one of Australia’s first residential homes using locally sourced CLT, showcasing both sculptural ambition and refined engineering.
-The home’s prefabricated timber panels span up to 10 meters clear, enabling open-plan living and cantilevered roof forms—possible through CLT’s high strength-to-weight ratio.
+The home’s prefabricated timber panels span up to 10 meters clear, enabling open-plan living and cantilevered roof forms.
+This was made possible through CLT’s high strength-to-weight ratio.

-Structurally, the building integrates CLT with concrete block and brick base, creating a solid yet expressive contrast.
-The timber structure is celebrated throughout: exposed interior walls, ceilings, and bespoke CLT furnishings—requiring precision coordination between architect and engineer to align panel joins, screw connections, and integrated services.
+Structurally, the building integrates CLT with a concrete block and brick base, creating a solid yet expressive contrast.
+The timber structure is celebrated throughout—exposed interior walls, ceilings, and bespoke CLT furnishings—requiring close coordination between architect and engineer to align panel joins, screw connections, and integrated services.

 Architect: Emma Mitchell Architects